fluxninja/aperture/docs/content/introduction.md

   prevent abuse and protect the service from excessive requests by users.
-- **Intelligent Auto Scaling**: Aperture adjusts resource allocation based on demand and performance to ensure that the application can scale up or down as needed; However it is different from traditional auto-scaling as it is based on the policies defined by the user which take multiple factors into consideration.
+- **Intelligent Auto Scaling**: Aperture adjusts resource allocation based on demand and performance to ensure that the application can scale up or down as needed; However, it is different from traditional auto-scaling as it is based on the policies defined by the user which take multiple factors into consideration.
 - **Monitoring and telemetry**: Aperture continuously monitors service